Overview

 Admissions

-Admission into the PhD program normally requires an MS/MA degree in geography, environmental science, or a related discipline, sufficient GPA, three letters of recommendation, a clear statement of purpose that identifies the potential advisor and outlines why the student wishes to earn a PhD and why our program is the proper fit, and a resume or curriculum vitae.
+Admission into the PhD program normally requires an MS/MA degree in geography, environmental science, or a closely related discipline, sufficient GPA, three letters of recommendation, a clear statement of purpose that identifies the potential advisor and outlines why the student wishes to earn a PhD and why our program is the proper fit, and a resume or curriculum vitae.
 The GPA in graduate coursework should be substantially higher than the 3.0 minimum.
 A student must also have the approval to work with a departmental member of the graduate faculty as their program advisor.
 Students are not admitted without the consent of a member of the graduate faculty.

 The Department of Geography and the Environment at The University of Alabama offers the PhD program in Geography with four areas of study: 1) Earth system science; 2) Environment and natural resources; 3) Environment and society; and 4) Geographic information science.
 The first step in the application process is to identify a member of the faculty who shares your research interests and is willing to serve as your potential advisor.
 In addition to the Graduate School’s required application materials, applicants need to submit additional materials on the following Geography Application Checklist: